You Can Know! Scott Pauley

 The little book of 1 John is one of the portions of Scripture that God has used in my life to bring Bible assurance.
 Yes, you can know!
 You can know that you are one of God’s children.
 You can know that you have eternal life.
 You can know that the Lord is with you.

-The first episode in this brand new podcast series starts Monday.
-Tune in at ETJ.Bible or on any podcast platform.
+Tune in above or on any podcast platform.
 Plan to listen and share it with others.
 Download the “23 Birthmarks of the Believer” handout HERE.
 In a world of questions and confusion, I am glad to tell you – You Can Know!

 These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God” (1 John 5:13).